Mitsubishi Eclipse Cross review and buyer’s guide

 The five-star rating it used to carry, in its day, was actually a pretty good score - 97 per cent for adult occupant protection and 78 per cent for child occupant protection.
 It remains one of the few SUVs with a driver’s knee airbag, even in 2024.

 But today the Eclipse Cross has many so-called driver assist features, but not all, which is something ANCAP imposes on consumers without much corroborating evidence to suggest we need systems like lane-keeping.
 So it has lane departure warning, which works okay and isn’t too bad in terms of its invasive nature.
-But auto-steering type features which are one every new model (seemingly) these days, is absent from an Eclipse Cross.
+But auto-steering type features which are on every new model (seemingly) these days, is absent from an Eclipse Cross.
 That could be a very good reason to buy one - for the fact it’s a few years behind the ‘driver assist’ onslaught.
 More like ‘driver annoyance’.

 Much like the Mazda CX-3 a bunch of features have been added to Eclipse Cross that mean it still functions in a modern setting with safety gear like a 360-degree camera, adaptive cruise control, and auto emergency braking.